 In the case of applications where the built-in protection is not sufficient, additional abrasion protection can be added.
-Figure 2 is an example of abrasion protection consisting of the same material as the sling cover in a sliding pad that can be moved to the area of abrasion.
+Figure 2 is an example of abrasion protection consisting of the same material as the sling cover over a felt that provides extra padding in a sliding pad that can be moved to the area of abrasion.
 Pads can also be constructed to be removable so that the life of the sling can be extended by replacing the abrasion pad periodically.
 Figure 2 - Synthetic ArmorTM Pad Abrasion Protection

-Cutting Since abrasion protection is normally constructed from materials similar to or the same as the sling itself, they will offer little to no protection against cutting.
-In order to protect against cutting due to sharp edges a material that is capable of withstanding the large forces created at the sharp edge is needed, or the contact between the sling and the edge must be eliminated.
-Slingmax® has developed solutions that use both methods for cut protection.
+Slingmax Engineering Team Published: October 17, 2004 Revision: April 2020 Cutting Since abrasion protection is normally constructed from materials similar to or the same as the sling itself, they will offer little to no protection against cutting.
+In order to protect against cutting due to contact with edges a material that is capable of withstanding the large forces created at the edge is needed, or the contact between the sling and the edge must be eliminated.
+Slingmax has developed solutions that use both methods for cut protection.
 The CornerMax® pad shown in Figure 3 works by physically separating the sling from making contact with the edge of the load.
 The pad creates a "tunnel" of cut protection and the edge does not come into contact with the pad or the sling.
 Note that the sides of the pads must be completely supported in order to create and maintain the "tunnel".
-This principal has been used for years when riggers would place wooden 2"x4" boards on either side of an edge to separate the sling from making contact.
+This principle has been used for years when riggers would place wooden 2"x 4" boards on either side of an edge to prevent the sling from making contact through separation.
 While this method was effective, the boards are only held in place by the loading of the sling.
-They must be held in place by hand until there is enough load on the sling to keep them stationary, and once the sling is unloaded they can fall, causing injury or damage.
-The CornerMax® pad can be securely attached to the sling in the position needed, and easily removed when the job is complete.
+They must be held in place by hand until there is enough load on the sling to keep them stationary, and once the sling is unloaded, they can fall, causing injury or damage.
+The CornerMax pad can be securely attached to the sling in the position needed, and easily removed when the job is complete.